 Note, I haven’t taken services from these people, however, our paths crossed on a few tea stops on the way.
 I found them knowledgeable and interesting people to talk to.
 I’m not anyhow associated with them and I put all these contacts by my own initiative with their agreement.

 When you are limited in time, you might end up going to the agency and pay double price.
 If you choose a guide yourself, ask how many times he has done this trek.
 You will be meeting guides and porters who’ve done the same trek 20-40 times.

 Do I need to be fit for Annapurna Circuit?

-Don’t worry, you will have minimum 5 days of preparation of trekking on the lower altitudes before climbing up.
-The trek is constructed in a way that anyone can do it.
-At the end of it, you will definitely feel a healthier and much fitter person than you were when you started.
+Don’t worry, you will have minimum of 5 days of preparation of trekking on the lower altitudes before climbing up.
+Annapurna Circuit is beginner friendly trek.
+It is constructed in a way that you can get fit on the way and do it.
+At the end of the trek, you will definitely feel a healthier and much fitter person than you were when you started.

 Unless you have any medical contraindications, I highly recommend to put away your self-doubt and DO IT!
 You will see plenty of old people slowly moving through the mountainous paths and enjoying the stunning views and landscapes.

 You need a special permit to trek in Nepal.
 There is a TIMS (Trekkers’ Information Management System) card and trekking permit (for Annapurna area – ACAP – Annapurna Conservation Area Permit).

 There are several ways to acquire these 2 documents:

 - Tourist Center in Pokhara (Coordinates: 28.198719, 83.969176)